Additional Support

 For all other questions including those about enrollment, section assignment, absences, accommodations, and general concerns

-Dr. Grisham oversees all aspects of the course and enjoys getting to know students better
+Dr. Hard and Dr. Grisham oversee all aspects of the course and they enjoy getting to know students better